(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 6. EXPLORE FIRA & SEE THE THREE BELLS OF FIRA

-Because I stayed in Oia, this is where I spent most of my time in Santorini.
-We did visit Fira for an afternoon and it was great to shop around and enjoy the views.
-I think Fira, the capital of the island, is definitely worth a spot on your Santorini travel guide.
+I think Fira, the capital of the island, is worth a spot on your Santorini travel guide.
 If you are in Fira you have got to stop by Enigma Cafe for a freddo espresso, they were delicious and the views from this cafe are unbeatable.

-The Three Bells of Fira is part of a Greek Catholic church on this island of Santorini.
+The Three Bells of Fira is part of a Greek Catholic church on the island of Santorini.
 You can find the Three Bells of Fira here: Thera 847 00, Greece If you type “Three Bells of Fira” into Google Maps, you should be able to find it too.

 7. EXPLORE IMEROVIGLI VILLAGE

 Imerovigli village is the cutest town in between Oia and Fira.
 I honestly had not heard of it until we found out that this was the town to meet our bus for the wine tasting.
-We got to Immergovi Village a bit early and the views were unreal.
-There were quite a bit fewer people here too!

 Check out these amazing photos we took here below.
 If you are a photographer, definitely add this stop to your Greece bucket list.